 Embrace the power of positive psychology, lift your happiness levels, discover tips and tricks to enhance your practice and get ready for some seriously brilliant primary teaching with this innovative, practical and positive guide.
 Andy and Stuart tell it like it is, without preaching.
 This is their light-hearted, thought-provoking take on modern primary teaching.
 For all primary teachers – from newly qualified teachers to senior leadership team members – who want to become, quite simply, brilliant.

 Click here to view other titles in our successful Art of Being Brilliant series.

-The Art of Being Brilliant series has been shortlisted for the 2017 Education Resources Awards in the Educational Book Award category.
+The Art of Being Brilliant series was a finalist in the 2017 Education Resources Awards in the Educational Book Award category.

 Andy Cope is the author of the famous Spy Dog books, a trainer and keynote speaker.
 He is an expert in positive psychology and happiness, which led him to develop The Art of Being Brilliant.
 This is delivered in various forms as workshops for businesses, conferences, teachers and teenagers.
 It…

 Stuart Spendlow loves challenging the norm, trying new things and constantly questioning his teaching practice.
 His philosophy, in teaching and in life, is that everything should be done to challenge, grow and inspire.
 He is also the author of Penguinpig – an e-safety themed picture book for 5- to 7-year-olds.